fherking/LARBS/README.md

 # Luke's Auto-Rice Bootstraping Scripts for DEBIAN (LARBS)
 ![alt text](https://raw.githubusercontent.com/fherking/LARBS/master/larbs-debian.jpg)

-Just a proof of concept, i wanted to know how hard would it be to port all the distro to debian (short answer, just a couple of days)
+Just a proof of concept...
-USE AT YOUR OWN RISK
+I wanted to know how hard would it be to port all the distro to debian (short answer, just a couple of days) USE AT YOUR OWN RISK

 Tested in vmware virtual machine (it works!!)